|

 What is a robotic laparoscopic prostatectomy?
-Robotic surgery for prostate cancer is the latest advancement in minimally invasive technology that deploys the use of robotic instrumentation and 3D imagery of the operating site when removing a cancerous prostate gland through a series of small incisions.
+Robotic surgery for prostate cancer is in minimally invasive technology that deploys the use of robotic instrumentation and 3D imagery of the operating site when removing a cancerous prostate gland through a series of small incisions.
 In general, robotic prostatectomy surgery yields a shorter recovery period for the patient, and thus a quicker return to everyday activities when compared to traditional open surgical procedures.

 Laparoscopic Robotic Prostatectomy’s Role in Prostate Cancer Treatment